European Cross Country: Sarah Healy slips as Ireland miss podium

 No disputing the outright under-20 individual or team winners, as rising superstar Jakob Ingebrigtsen from Norway, who in August won a European senior double over 1,500m/5,000m, won a third successive title in that grade, still only three months over the age of 18, also leading Norway to a first ever team title.

-Not long after Healy’s fall, Ryan Forsyth fell just one second short of winning a bronze medal in the men’s Under-23 race, coming home an excellent fourth in a high quality field won by defending champion Jimmy Gressier from France.
+Not long after Healy’s fall, Ryan Forsyth - making his debut in an Irish vest - fell just one second short of winning a bronze medal in the men’s Under-23 race, coming home an excellent fourth in a high quality race won by defending champion Jimmy Gressier from France.

-For Forsyth, the Down runner from the Newcastle and District AC, it was a case of so near and yet so far - battling hard for the bronze medal over the closing stages, only to lose out on the sprint in to another French athlete, Hugo Hay, who finished just one second ahead.
+For Forsyth, the US-born runner representing the Newcastle and District AC in Down, it was a case of so near and yet so far - battling hard for the bronze medal over the closing stages, only to lose out on the sprint in to another French athlete, Hugo Hay, who finished just one second ahead.
 The Irish Under-23 team ended up sixth.

+“I like to race aggressively,” said Forsyth, the Maryland native currently running at the Colorado University, finishing 11th in the recent NCAA cross county.
+“I believe I should be up there and so should the team.
+It’s an honour to wear the Irish vest.”

 More on the senior races to follow.